ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 ![Examples -7d..0d](pictures/examples-seven-days-ago.png)

-If you need the date to “from the beginning of last week to yesterday”, enter “(lw)..-1d”.
-If today were March 2, 2021, it would translate to “From February 22, 2021 to March 1, 2021”.
+If you need the date to 'from the beginning of last week to yesterday', enter '(lw)..-1d'.
+If today were March 2, 2021, it would translate to 'From February 22, 2021 to March 1, 2021'.

-If you need the date to “from the beginning of March to the end of this week”, enter “3..(tw)”.
-If today were March 2, 2021, it would translate to “From March 1, 2021 to March 7, 2021”
+If you need the date to 'from the beginning of March to the end of this week', enter '3..(tw)'.
+If today were March 2, 2021, it would translate to 'From March 1, 2021 to March 7, 2021'.

-If you need the date to “from today to the end of this month”, enter “0d..(tm)”.
-If today were March 2, 2021, it would translate to “From March 2, 2021 to March 31, 2021”.
+If you need the date to 'from today to the end of this month', enter '0d..(tm)'.
+If today were March 2, 2021, it would translate to 'From March 2, 2021 to March 31, 2021'.

 ## Graph editor